heggy231/BUILD-A-MADLIBS-GAME/note.md

 2) Give JS something useful to say when it runs out of prompts in the array.
 3) Fancify your MadLibs app with CSS

+We are writing JS that moves thru an array of prompts, asking the user or info.

+Lesson 3 Mission:
+1) Make the first prompt visible on the page load.
+2) Write 'if' statement
+3) Create an alternate ending with an 'else' statement.

+- Recall, after wrapping HTML function inside 'nextPrompt' the first prompt waited for a click before showing up the screen.

+  // A function that will call the next prompt var nextPrompt = function() {
+    // put first prompt in all html elements with class prompt
+    $('.prompt').html(prompts[currentPrompt]);
+  }

+  Just defining the function isn't always enough to make it run.
+Trick to make sure that the first prompt shows up right away.
+  * you can tell nextPrompt to run, independently of the button, just by calling it in your script.

+  All you need to do call the function is say its name.
+It goes at the end of your script.

+  // Show the 1st prompt as soon as js loads nextPrompt(); // calling the function

+  - The reason nextPrompt() was called at the bottom, so it read top to bottom, it doesn't know until the end what nextPrompt is (like CSS).
+After you tell it then JS knows.